 Chiang Mai has an interesting collection of museums.
 There are museums covering the city’s rich history and evolution as well as ones themed on Northern Thailand’s ethnic hilltribes, a royal princess and the Royal Thai Air Force.
 One of the more unusual museums is a facility dedicated to insects, fossils and other quirks of nature.
-Details about the museums in Chiang Mai follows.
+The What’s Up recommended the best Museums in Chiang Mai are shown below.

 Despite its long winded name, this centre is actually a museum and is a better option for visitors travelling with children than the National Museum.
 This facility also follows Chiang Mai’s voyage through time, but with interactive displays, dioramas and videos.
 The displays illustrate the likes of village and farm life, key battles and the arrival of trains.
 The collections include some antique temple ruins.
 The museum buildings are antiques in their own right and are the former Provincial Hall offices built in the Lanna Style popular in the 1920s.
 The culture centre is on the same Old City plaza as the Three Kings Monument.